 Posted inAlberta Politics

 Posted inBestsellers

-The Pull of the Stars, by Emma Donoghue, is back atop Alberta independent booksellers’ bestseller list
+The Pull of the Stars by Emma Donoghue returns to top of Alberta independent booksellers’ bestseller list

-Here are the lists of the top 10 fiction and non-fiction titles sold by independent booksellers in Alberta during the week ended Sunday, Aug.
-2, 2020.
-The lists are compiled by the Book Publishers Association of Alberta, and include sales at Audreys Books in Edmonton and Glass Bookshop in Edmonton ALBERTA FICTION BESTSELLERS 1.
-The […]
+Here are the lists of the top 10 fiction and non-fiction titles sold by independent booksellers in Alberta during the week ended Sunday, Sept.
+27, 2020.
+The lists are compiled by the Book Publishers Association of Alberta, and include sales at Audreys Books in Edmonton and Glass Bookshop in Edmonton As regular readers of this […]

+Posted inAlberta Politics